bevyengine/bevy-website/content/foundation/meeting-minutes/actions-without-meeting/index.md

 **Votes:** Unanamious yes

-## 2024-04-18: Usage of the Bevy logo by the unofficial Bevy Playfround
+## 2024-04-18: Usage of the Bevy logo by the unofficial Bevy Playground

 ![Usage of the Bevy logo by the unofficial Bevy Playground](bevy_playground_logo_usage.png)